Gnail-nehc/Hobbit/README.md

 Feature:

-1. Easy to configure the browser under test and data load type by App.config.
+1. High Scalability - easy to configure the browser under test and data load type from App.config.

-2. Modular programming, pack test scenario into Service class at each page.
+2. Modular Programming - pack test scenario into Service class at each page.

-3. Control finder by only 1 string parameter saved in data source.
+3. Low Coupling -  search control packed as custom by only 1 string parameter saved in data source.

+4. Smart Waiting  - automatically wait for control load while getting control.